 The Acquisitions Department manages the procurement of materials purchased for the world-renowned collections of Stanford Libraries.
 Our department is comprised of several units, each responsible for a specific function of the procurement process.
-The Ordering Unit is a team of seven service-oriented specialists who manage the ordering of print and electronic resources from vendors all over the world.
+The Ordering Unit is a team of five service-oriented specialists who manage the ordering of print and electronic resources from vendors all over the world.

-Serve as the main contact and resource for ordering materials in subject and/or language-specific collection areas.
+Serves as the main contact and resource for ordering materials in subject and/or language-specific collection areas.

 Expertly searches requests and places orders in the library system and vendor databases or online catalogs.